mariloutb/docs/dapper-plus.net/pages/documentations/audit/scenarios/save-audit-history-in-a-database.md

 ```
 [Try it](https://dotnetfiddle.net/A3UaWJ)

-This method will read all the related information which we want to store from each entity and store them to the `AuditLog` entity, and then it will save all the logs' information into the database.
+This method will read all the related information we want to store from each entity and store them to the `AuditLog` entity, then it will save all the logs' information into the database.